argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `api`: If using self-hosted GitLab, the URL to access it.
 * `allBranches`: By default (false) the template will only be evaluated for the default branch of each repo.
 If this is true, every branch of every repository will be passed to the filters.
 If using this flag, you likely want to use a `branchMatch` filter.
 * `includeSubgroups`: By default (false) the controller will only search for repos directly in the base group.
 If this is true, it will recurse through all the subgroups searching for repos to scan.
+* `includeSharedProjects`: If true and includeSubgroups is also true, include Shared Projects, which is gitlab API default.
+If false only search Projects under the same path.
+In general most would want the behaviour when set to false.
+Defaults to true.
 * `tokenRef`: A `Secret` name and key containing the GitLab access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.
 * `insecure`: By default (false) - Skip checking the validity of the SCM's certificate - useful for self-signed TLS certificates.